microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 ## Step 3: Create an access review for all M365 groups with external identities

 You have an M365 group and it has an external identity.
-Now, create a recurring access review series for all M365 Groups with external guests.
+Now, create a recurring access review series for all M365 groups with external guests.
+This means that for all M365 groups with external guests, you will schedule a periodic review of the guests' access to the M365 group.

-This access review automatically finds and reviews any and all M365 Groups with external guests in your tenant—including the **Feelgood marketing campaign** group you just created.

 The access review series will have the following settings:
-+ The group owners review the external identity's access.
 + Its a recurring access review, reviewed quarterly.
++ The group owners review the external identity's continued access.
 + The review scope is limited to M365 groups with **Guest users** (external identities) only.
 + A backup reviewer.
 This can be a fallback user or a group that can review the access in case the group doesn't have any owners assigned even though its group owners are the access review reviewers.
 + **autoApplyDecisionsEnabled** is set to `true`.
 In this case, once the reviewer completes the access review, their decisions are applied automatically.
 If not enabled, a user must, after the review completes, apply the decisions manually.
 + Apply **removeAccessApplyAction** action to denied guest users.
-This removes the denied guest user's membership to the group, though they'll still be able to sign in to your tenant.[Learn more about the implications of this action](https://docs.microsoft.com/azure/active-directory/governance/create-access-review#create-one-or-more-access-reviews).
+This removes the denied guest user's membership to the group, though they'll still be able to sign in to your tenant.[Learn more about the implications of this action](/azure/active-directory/governance/create-access-review#create-one-or-more-access-reviews).

-For more information about the parameters required in the request body of these examples, see the [Access Reviews API Reference](https://docs.microsoft.com/graph/api/resources/accessreviewsv2-root?view=graph-rest-beta&preserve-view=true).
+For more information about the parameters in the request body of these examples, see the [Access Reviews API Reference](/graph/api/resources/accessreviewsv2-root?view=graph-rest-beta&preserve-view=true).

 ### Request
 In this call, replace the following:

-The backup reviewer is a user.
-+ Values of **displayName**, **descriptionForAdmins**, and **descriptionForReviewers** with your preferred values.
++ Value of **displayName** with your preferred value.
 + `c9a5aff7-9298-4d71-adab-0a222e0a05e4` with the `id` of the user you are designating as a backup reviewer.
 + Value of **startDate** with today's date and value of **endDate** with a date one year from the start date.